MoveOnOrg/giraffe/CONTRIBUTING.md

 - Clone this repository.
 - Install node dependencies: `npm install`
 - Edit .env to set `ENV=LOCAL`
-- Run `gulp watch` to boot up local development server and build tools.
+- Do I need this? tktktk Run `gulp watch` to boot up local development server and build tools.
 Normally this would boot up `localhost:3000`, or whichever port is available.
 - Get some coffee.
 Shake up.
 Start coding :).

 ## Build

-Run `gulp` to compile all the source files into the `public` folder.
+tktktk Run `gulp` to compile all the source files into the `public` folder.

-Run `yarn zip` to create a compressed zip file.
+tktktk Run `yarn zip` to create a compressed zip file.
 This is saved as `moveon.zip` in the `public` folder.

 ## Files and Directories